It is time for us to connect and harmonize with a gentle gallbladder cleanse, one of the most important organ clenses for our body.

 There is strong evidence that shows that obesity, alcohol consumptions, food toxins, oral contraceptives, and liver infections are the greatest causes of liver cancer.
 While being physically active, eating fish, drinking moderate amounts of coffee, and eating healthy, organic, non-processed foods can decrease the risk of liver diseases.

 In addition to the medical benefits of a liver detox (improvements in physical health), there are many emotional and spiritual benefits as well.
-Detoxing the liver can help to release anger, frustration, and depression so that we can feel happier and more fulfilled in our lives.
+Detoxing the liver may help to release anger, frustration, and depression so that we can feel happier and more fulfilled in our lives.

 And How: Preparations for Starting a Liver Detox.